 User Membership-the users who are members of the group.
 Select this field to display a list of users who are members of the specified group.
 (This list is described in the next section.)
-You can add or delete group members using <lnsert> and <Delete>.
+You can add or delete group members using Insert and Delete.